-When a woman isn’t pregnant, and during most of a pregnancy as well, her cervix is long and thick.
-In actual measurements, a normal cervix is not really very long, just 3-5 centimeters (1-2”) in length.
-In the final weeks of pregnancy, as the lower part of the uterus gets ready for the baby to come out, the cervix starts to get shorter and thinner.
+When a woman isn’t pregnant, as well as during most of her pregnancy, her cervix is long and thick.
+In actual measurements, a normal cervix is not long, only 3-5 centimeters (1-2 inches) in length.
+In the final weeks of pregnancy, as the lower part of the uterus gets ready for the baby to be birthed, the cervix starts to get shorter and thinner.
 This process is called effacement.
-As the cervix becomes more and more effaced, it gets shorter and shorter and increasingly “pulled up”, eventually seeming to become part of the lower uterus (the cervix itself almost seems to disappear).
+As the cervix becomes more and more effaced, it gets shorter and shorter and increasingly “pulled up,” eventually seeming to become part of the lower uterus (the cervix itself almost seems to disappear).
 Effacement is also sometimes referred to as “ripening” or “thinning out.”

-As the due date nears, the baby’s head drops down and the mother’s uterus begins to contract; this, combined with effacement and dilation, can cause pressure and cramp-like pains.
-Women, especially those experiencing their first pregnancy, might think this means they’re going into active labor, but these “false labor” or Braxton Hicks contractions are just early signs that the process has begun.
+As the due date nears, the baby’s head drops down and the mother’s uterus begins to contract; this, combined with effacement and dilation can cause pressure and cramp-like pains.
+Women, especially those experiencing their first pregnancies, might think this means they’re going into active labor, but these “false labor” or Braxton Hicks contractions are just early signs that the process has begun.
 It usually takes several weeks for the cervix to become fully effaced.
-(If a woman is having her first baby, her cervix will probably efface before it dilates; in subsequent pregnancies the cervix may dilate first, then efface.)
+(If a woman is having her first baby, her cervix will probably efface before it dilates; in subsequent pregnancies, the cervix may dilate first, then efface.)

 As the cervix effaces and thins out, it also begins to stretch and open.
 This is called dilation.
 This widening and opening makes it easier for the baby’s head and the rest of its body to pass through from the uterus into the vaginal canal for delivery.